pytorch/executorch/backends/vulkan/README.md

 ## What is Vulkan?

 Vulkan is a low-level GPU API specification developed as a successor to OpenGL.
-It is designed to offer developers a more explicit control over GPUs compared to previous specifications in order to reduce overhead and maximize the capabilities of the modern graphics hardware.
+It is designed to offer developers more explicit control over GPUs compared to previous specifications in order to reduce overhead and maximize the capabilities of the modern graphics hardware.